codenothing/Nlint/doc/Options.md

  - **--Nodelint-cli:** Trigger Cli run of arguments.

- - **--Nodelint-pre-commit:VCS** Run the pre-commit hook on files to be commited for the version control system defined.
+ - **--Nodelint-pre-commit:VCS** Run the pre-commit hook on files to be committed for the version control system defined.
 Blocks commit on error.

  - **--Nodelint-pre-commit-all:** Run Nodelint across the entire project before, and block commit on error.